landscape

 Overview

 As an established ad server since 2013, it's no wonder AdGlare's domains are on many adblock lists.
 Consequently, ad block users will likely not see your ads.
-To get around this problem, you can simply serve the ads from a domain that is not on their blacklist.
+To get around this problem, you can simply serve the ads from a domain that is not on the adblocker's blacklist.

 Here's an example of an ad tag without using the white label.